ibm-cloud-docs/assistant/catalog.md

 ***Content Catalogs*** provide an easy way to add common intents to your {{site.data.keyword.conversationshort}} dialog skill.
 {: shortdesc}

-**IMPORTANT**: Content Catalog intents are meant to provide a starting point, and not meant to be fully built-out for production use.
-It is recommended that you review and expand on these intents, to make them better suited to how your application will use them.
+Content Catalog intents are meant to provide a starting point, and not meant to be fully built-out for production use.
+Add to or edit the catalog intents to tailor them for your use case.
+{: important}

 ## Adding a content catalog to your dialog skill
 {: #catalog-add}